neo4j-product-examples/genai-workshop/financial_documents/README.md

    - Copy `.env.sample` to `.env` and fill in:
      - `OPENAI_API_KEY`
      - `NEO4J_URI`, `NEO4J_USERNAME`, `NEO4J_PASSWORD`
-4. **Start Neo4j AuraDB** (see book for connection details)
+4. **Start Neo4j AuraDB** (see workshop materials for connection details)
 5. **Run the loader notebook** (`01_PDF_Loader_for_Neo4j_GraphRAG.ipynb`) to ingest data
 6. **Open `02_Retreivers_notebook.ipynb`** to run retrievals and explore the graph

 ---

 ## 📊 Data Files
-- All sample data used in the book is in the `data/` directory
+- All sample data used in the workshop is in the `data/` directory
 - You may add or replace files in `form10k-sample/` as needed for your experiments

 ---

-## 🧹 Cleaning Up Unnecessary Files
-- You may safely delete the following if not used in your workflow:
-    - `Additional_Info/__pycache__/`
-    - Any script or notebook in `Additional_Info/` not referenced in the book
-    - `neo4j_importer_model_2025-05-08.json` if not required
-- Keep only the notebooks and data files you use in your book walkthrough

----

 ## 📝 Notes
 - **Never commit secrets** — `.env` is in `.gitignore`
 - Use Jupyter or VS Code for interactive exploration
-- All notebooks are designed to be run step-by-step as described in the book
+- All notebooks are designed to be run step-by-step as described in the workshop

 ---